Holiday search

 Additional information

-• Dive areas visited Ecuador: Central Islands, Ecuador: Fernandina & Isabela (Marine Iguanas), Ecuador: Wolf & Darwin
+• Dive areas visited: Ecuador: Central Islands, Ecuador: Fernandina & Isabela (Marine Iguanas), Ecuador: Wolf & Darwin

-• Typical number of dives 18
+• Typical number of dives on trip: 18 dives

-• Minimum dive experience 50 dives
+• Minimum dive experience: 50 dives

-• Bed Type Twin / Double (2 singles can convert to double)
+• Bed Type: Twin / Double (2 singles can convert to double)

-• Location Upper deck
+• Location: Lower deck

 • Avble.
-Spaces 1
+Spaces: 1

-• Last Shared Space Female only
+• Last Shared Space: Male

-• Air Con Yes, individually controlled
+• Air Con: Yes, individually controlled

-• Ensuite Yes
+• Ensuite: Yes

 Close